 Is Social Media Fame Really Worth It?

-Delaney Taylor, Author
+Delaney Taylor, Editor In-Chief

 Everyday, over four billion people log onto their social media accounts to make a post, or catch up with friends.
 But as more and more people start to develop social media accounts more and more inappropriate, dangerous and risky posts are made on these platforms.